A

 Reviewer

 A reviewer is anyone who has been assigned to a review team.
-Reviewers represent the interests of their review team and act as gatekeepers for launches.
-Reviewers are expected to mark a launch with a review status.
-A launch will not be considered complete until all reviewers assigned to the launch have marked their review status as either Complete or Not Needed.
+Reviewers represent the interests of their review team and act as gatekeepers for Launches.
+Reviewers are expected to mark a Launch with a review status.
+A Launch will not be considered complete until all reviewers assigned to the Launch have marked their review status as either Complete, Rejected, Not Required or Not Needed.

 T